1994 United States Senate election in Montana

 The 1994 United States Senate election in Montana was held November 8, 1994 to select the U.S. Senator from the state of Montana.
 Incumbent U.S. Senator Conrad Burns won re-election to a second term.
 This was the first time a Republican senator ever won re-election in Montana.
+This was the strongest of Burns' four Senate elections, and the only one in which he won by more than five percentage points.